habibundayishimiye/interactive-photo-gallery/README.md

 transformString("Pizza"); // Output: "80 105 122 122 97"
 transformString("Chocolate Chip Cookie"); // Output: "101 107 111 111 67 32 112 105 104 67 32 101 116 97 108 111 99 111 104 67"
 transformString("Steak"); // Output: "80 107 97 101 84"

+## Introduction

+The Interactive Photo Gallery project is a web application that showcases an image gallery with interactive hover effects.
+Additionally, this repository includes two coding challenges: one for array manipulation and another for string transformation.